DanielKispert/JSONEditor/README.md

 # How to use "referenceToObject"

-at the reference, add a "referenceToObject": object like this:
+at the root of the schema, add a "referencesToObjects" array like this:

+    "referencesToObjects": [
-                            "referenceToObject": {
+        {
+            "path": "/persons/*/references",
             "objectReferencingKey": "/type",
             "objectKey": "/identifier"
         }
+    ]

 at the root of the schema, add an array of referenceable objects like this: